nats-io/nats.c/README.md

 // For a server with a trusted chain built into the client host,
 // simply designate the server name that is expected.
 Without this
-// call, the server certificate is still verified, but no the
+// call, the server certificate is still verified, but not the
-// hostname part of it.
+// hostname.
 natsOptions_SetExpectedHostname(opts, "localhost");

 // Instead, if you are using a self-signed cert and need to load in the CA.